Looking to Attend?

 GENERAL INFORMATION on the NATIONALS

-The final competition day of the Nationals Weekend event continues the Masters Level competition for all teams.
+The final competition day of the Nationals Weekend event continues the Masters Level competition for all teams on Sunday.
 The bulk of the competition day is exhibition drill of all shapes and sizes from solo & dual armed events, to squad/element and flight/platoon drill in front of thousands.
 These events also have "stand alone" entries of cadets who have sometimes traveled thousands of miles to compete against the "best of the best"!
 When these competitions maintain over 40 entries, pool play is used with the top finishers going head to head in a final medal round event.
 Day 3 of the Nationals remains.
 All solo & dual events during the Nationals maintain competitors from competing schools, as well as independent competitors traveling from everywhere in a "stand alone" fashion giving these event a hugely talented pool of competitors.
 Those looking to learn more details on how they can individually attend these events should go here.
 That night, the unparalleled Nationals Masters Level Awards Ceremony is held.
 This extravaganza features the finest trophies available in athletics at any level.
 It has to be experienced to understand the special nature and glorification of all things military this night maintains.

 The Nationals Weekend remains the most famous Junior ROTC military competition weekend in the world.
 Hundreds of instructors every year make this the focal point of their season.
 YOU CAN TOO!
 This all-service competition takes place every year in Daytona Beach, Florida and brings together schools and cadets of all ability levels but all share the passion for military drill.
 It remains a privilege and a pleasure to be associated with this exciting, uplifting military competition.
+As these items change, please review the Weekend Schedule to best see what is happening when.

 The Daytona Beach Ocean Center Arena and Conference Center provides the perfect backdrop for this National Championships competition.
 Great judges, oceanfront hotels and warm tropical weather give the Nationals the first-class atmosphere that all of the attendees deserve.
 Invitations for all schools to attend the Nationals are mailed annually in late September within DrillNATION Magazine.
 Along with interesting articles, scores, pictures and final standings from the most recently completed National High School Drill Team Championships competition, the magazine contains the Official Invitation for your school to enter this prestigious, world-renowned drill and ceremony spectacular that school year!